gordo1/MD_workflow/README.md

   7. Writeup, make movies.    /Project/

-  - the /Project directory is all about writing up the associated manuscript and making any illustrations or movies from the simulation files.
+  The /Project directory is all about writing up the associated manuscript and making any illustrations or movies from the simulation files.